Friday, July 31, 2015

-"Down just past the edge of the outcrop, between The Long Curve and stands, down on the left.
-That giant vidrom, hovering across from the west market.
+"Down beyond the market, between The Long Curve and stands, down on the left.
+That giant videodrome, hovering across from the west market.
 It's visible from here now.
 It's a bit at an angle, but I bet you can read the names of the racers on there."

 "You're right!
-I see it.
 It's never been visible from here before."

 Mykee jumps on his seat excited, puts up his binoculars and scans the area.
 Andee does the same.

 "Not yet not yet."
 Mykee answers with feverish urgency in his words.
 "There, there, I got it!"
 He adjusts the focus wheel on his eyepiece.
 "I see'em.
 I can read the names."
 A moment later.
 "Don't recognize a single one of them."